TITLE 8 SOCIAL SERVICES

 [8.281.510.9 NMAC - Rp, 8.281.510.15 NMAC, 10/1/2012]

 8.281.510.10 TRUSTS ESTABLISHED ON OR AFTER AUGUST 11, 1993: Trusts established on or after August 11, 1993 are evaluated using the provisions of OBRA 93.
 The term “medicaid qualifying trust” or MQT is no longer used after that date.
 Any trust which meets the basic definition of a trust can be counted in determining eligibility for medicaid.
-No clause or requirement in a trust, no matter how specifically it applies to medicaid or other federal or state programs (i.e. exculpatory clauses) precludes a trust from being considered under Section 8.281.500 NMAC.
+No clause or requirement in a trust, no matter how specifically it applies to medicaid or other federal or state programs (i.e. exculpatory clauses) precludes a trust from being considered under 8.281.500 NMAC.
 Depending on how the trust is structured, the amounts in the trust may count as resources, income, or a transfer of assets.
 All trusts submitted for review by the department must be in writing, signed, and fully executed.
 Trusts that are not signed and executed will not be considered as effective trusts until they are signed and executed.
 Assets are not part of a trust and are considered outside of the trust until the date they are actually transferred into the trust, as demonstrated by verifiable documentation, regardless of the effective date of the trust.

 A. The standards set forth in this section shall apply to trusts or similar legal devices without regard to: